top of page

 What Silvotherapy Is and How It Works

 Silvotherapy is a gentle practice that encourages you to immerse yourself in the forest environment with full attention.
-It is inspired by the Japanese tradition of shinrin-yoku, which means "forest bathing."
+It was first inspired by the Japanese tradition of shinrin-yoku, which means "forest bathing."
 However, unlike hiking or outdoor activities, silvotherapy focuses on slow, mindful exercises, art therapy and nature connected activities that combine with sensory awareness and reflection.

 Benefits of Silvotherapy for Mind and Body